drizt/psi-plus-cmake/README.md

   -DBUILD_SHARED_LIBS=ON

-  to build and install shared libraries (default ON) if there are bundled libs
+  to build and install shared libraries (default OFF) if there are bundled libs

 - set build iris library bundled